How to Import & Export Goods in UAE? – Things to Know

 Last modified date

-SAIF Zone is a designated zone ( VAT Free Zone) and has an in-house customs checkpoint for easy clearance of shipments.
+The SAIF Zone is a designated zone (VAT Free Zone) and has an in-house customs checkpoint for easy clearance of shipments.
+The proximity to Sharjah airport makes it a preferred choice for trading and import-export companies.

-The proximity to Sharjah airport makes it a preferred choice for air freight forwarding companies, international distribution companies, & trading firms to easily transport the goods to global markets.
+The Free Zone is the perfect choice for a wide range of companies such as air freight forwarding companies, international distribution companies, and trading firms to easily transport goods to global markets.

 Why Choose SAIF Zone for Setting up a Trading Company?